ladtopi/tiralabra-tuna/docs/manual.md

 > library, which itself is a wrapper on [PortAudio](https://www.portaudio.com/).
 This
 > means that you need to have PortAudio installed on your system.
 On Linux, this
 > is not done automatically.
 The way to install it depends on the distribution.
 > On Ubuntu you can install it with `sudo apt-get install portaudio19-dev`.
+Also note that on
+> some systems you might not even have [pulseaudio](https://www.freedesktop.org/wiki/Software/PulseAudio/)
+> installed.
+In this case, you also need to install that.
+On Ubuntu you can install it with
+> `sudo apt-get install pulseaudio`.

 ## Usage